A-Level Rank Points (RP) Calculator

-Work out your University Admission Score — also called rank points — out of 70.
-This calculator uses the revised system that applies to 2026 university admissions, where Project Work no longer counts.
+Work out your rank points (RP), formally the University Admission Score (UAS), out of 70.
+This is the 70 RP system that applies to 2026 university admissions, where Project Work no longer counts.

 A-Level UAS Calculator